NarodGaming/ffxv-screenshot-grabber/README.md

 ## Supported Systems

 - Windows: 7, 8.1, 10, 11
-- Linux: SteamOS (& more, but will require manual browsing to folder)
+- Linux: SteamOS (officially supported), other distros should also work, no guarantee.

 ## Features